Hurricane-k/TshirtLogoDesign/README.md

 # T-shirt Logo Design

 ## Disclaimer:
 This is not about technical report or something like that.
-This is about my last memeory of Hall Residence.
+This is about my last memeory of Hall Residence Life.
 Have fun to browse it!

 ## Goal:
 Hall Residence Activity aims to connect each other closely.
 I really happy to register it.
 I wanna share the idea of my logo design.